pohka/Getting-Started-with-Dota-2-Custom-Games/README.md

-# Starter Guide for Making Dota 2 Custom Games
+# Getting Started with Dota 2 Custom Games
-Get started making custom games in Dota 2.
+This is the ultimate starting guide to making Dota 2 custom games.

 ## Refrences
 * API: